HP Engage computers aim to make life easier for retailers and hotel operators

 The HP Engage Go Mobile System is the companion device to HP Engage Go Convertible and is available without the dock for mobile operations only.
 HP Engage Go Mobile delivers the same design, security, and durability features as the convertible system.
 It has up to 13 hours of battery life.

 The HP Engage Go Convertible and HP Engage Go Mobile are expected to be available in September.
 HP Engage Flex Pro and HP Engage Flex Pro-C are expected to be available in August.
-HP DaaS for select HP Engage products are expected to be available in the U.S. only in September.
+HP DaaS for select HP Engage products is expected to be available in the U.S. only in September.